 Music at Queen Anne’s is a central part of the life of the school with over forty performances annually.
 They range from large-scale orchestras such as ‘The Academy of St Martin in the Fields’ and The Fine Arts Ensemble visiting the school, to the girls performing at London concert halls such as St John Smith’s Square and Westminster Abbey to informal workshops by visiting professionals such as VOCES8.
 Our ethos in the department is that it is good to perform, open to all to have a go as well as presenting a consistently high standard.

 The Music Department has three full-time staff and twenty-one visiting music teachers who cover the full range of orchestral instruments, keyboard and guitar.
 Approximately two-thirds of the school learn a musical instrument and many take part in choirs and orchestras.

 There are regular concert opportunities throughout the year and groups perform outside school in places like Douai Abbey and Oxford.
-The Choir and Chamber Orchestra have toured Venice, Rome, Seville, Paris and New York.
+The Choir and Chamber Orchestra have toured Venice, Rome, Seville, Paris, New York and Washington DC.
 Students also have the chance to attend concerts in London and the surrounding area.

 The Professional Concerts series has seen the Kairos Ensemble, O Duo, the OXUS Quartet and the Bright Stars of Jazz giving concerts and workshops with the students.
 VOCES8, the professional vocal octet, have been working with our students on vocal technique and performance.
 Reading Symphony orchestra also rehearses at the school and it is possible for the more advanced player to join them.
-As a school, we also have strong musical links with The Oratory and Shiplake College.
+As a school, we also have strong musical links with The Oratory, Shiplake College and Reading Boy’s School.

-Please click on the links below view the full timetable of extra-curricular activities and the full music programme for the academic year.
+Please click on the links below view the co-curricular activities booklet.